Police / Police complaints

 • about your right to apply for a review

-When the police write to tell you of the outcome of your complaint, they will also tell you about your right of review and who the appropriate review body is.
+When the police write to tell you of the outcome of your complaint, they should also tell you about your right of review and who the appropriate review body is.

 This ‘right of review’ means you can appeal if you are not happy with the outcome.